top of page

 Learn how to weave or knit at Siever’s School of Fiber Arts.

-Photograph a lighthouse, a lavender field, a sandhill crane.
+Photograph a luna moth, a lavender field, a sandhill crane.

 Explore a Scandinavian stave church.

 Gather wild apples.
-Go morel hunting.
-Pick some daisies.
+Look for chanterelles.
+Pick some thimbleberries.

 Visit a museum (there’s three).